Hanuman Tibba

-Hanuman Tibba is the highest mountain peak in Kangra district and lies on Dhauladhar Range in Himachal Pradesh, with an altitude of 5982 m above sea level.
+Hanuman Tibba is the highest mountain peak in Kangra district and lies on Dhauladhar Range in Himachal Pradesh, India, with an altitude of 5982 m above sea level.
 It lies to the Northwest of Manali and to the East of Solang.
-To the north of Hamuman Tibba, lies the Taintuka Pass and to the south lies Manali Pass.
-These Passes form the district boundary between the kangra District and Kullu District.
+To the north of Hanuman Tibba, lies the Taintuka Pass and to the south lies Manali Pass.
+These Passes form the district boundary between the Kangra District and Kullu District.
 It is a well known local peak, partly due to it resembling a steep pyramid, with its noted feature of steep vertical rise from its base camp site.
 Its west face has been a recent site to many attempts to climb through the “west spur”, a steep, technical, sustained rocky feature often exposed to winds and gnarly ice flutings.
 The Diretissima through this face and the north face- overall, is still unclimbed.
 In a noted recent attempt by the Alpine Club of the Greater Himalayas, 4 alpinists tried climbing through this very spur, but were defeated by rotten ice conditions, high at 5720 m.